Advanced Threat Protection for Azure SQL Database, SQL Managed Instance, and Azure Synapse Analytics

 For example, SQL injection is one of the most common Web application security issues on the Internet that is used to attack data-driven applications.
 Attackers take advantage of application vulnerabilities to inject malicious SQL statements into application entry fields, breaching or modifying data in the database.
 For SQL Injection alerts, the alert’s details include the vulnerable SQL statement that was exploited.

 Advanced Threat Protection integrates its alerts with Azure security center.
-Live SQL Advanced Threat Protection tiles within the database and SQL ADS blades in the Azure portal track the status of active threats.
+Live SQL Advanced Threat Protection tiles within the database and SQL Azure Defender blades in the Azure portal track the status of active threats.